ljte/lab-project/documentation/Specification.md

 -   Updating the list of employees (adding, editing, removing);
 -   Possibility to search for employees based on their birthday or if their were born in a specific period;
 -   Filtering departments by the average salary;
+-   Search by username;
+-   Search by department name;
+-   Filter user by department name

 ## **Departments**